Securitybits-io/blog.securitybits.io/_posts/2019-12-03-ropemporium-3-write4.md

 ```
 ## Putting it all together

-Now i wont bore you with creating a template or finding the overflow offset, as that can be found in the earlier blog posts.
+Now I wont bore you with creating a template or finding the overflow offset, as that can be found in the earlier blog posts.
 Constructing the ROP Chain will look something like the following:
 ```
 [junk] + arbitrary_write(.data, "/bin/sh\x00") + [pop_rdi] + [.data] + [system]
 ```